Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Philadelphia and its opponents have gone over the current 42.5-point total in seven of 10 games this season.
+- Philadelphia and its opponents have combined to put up more than 42.5 points in seven of 10 games this season.

-- New Orleans' games have gone over 42.5 points in five of nine chances this season.

 - The two teams combine to score 50.4 points per game, 7.9 more than the total in this contest.

-- These two squads surrender a combined 42.9 points per game, 0.4 more than this contest's over/under.
+- This contest's total is 0.4 points fewer than the 42.9 these two squads combine to give up per game in 2020.

-- The Eagles and their opponents have scored an average of 49.3 points per game in 2020, 6.8 more than Sunday's total.
+- Eagles games this season feature an average total of 49.3 points, a number 6.8 points higher than Sunday's over/under.

-- In 2020, games involving the Saints have averaged a total of 44.5 points, 2.0 more than the set over/under in this contest.
+- The 42.5-point over/under for this game is 2.0 points below the 44.5 points per game average total in Saints games this season.

 Eagles stats and trends

-- In Philadelphia's 10 games this season, it has five wins against the spread.
+- In Philadelphia's 10 games this year, it has five wins against the spread.

-- This season, the Eagles won ATS in their only game as a favorite of 2.5 points or more.

-- Philadelphia's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Philadelphia's games this year have gone over the point total five times in 10 opportunities (50%).

-- Philadelphia is 5-4 against the spread and 4-5 overall in games when it puts up more than 19.8 points.
+- Philadelphia is 5-4 against the spread and 4-5 overall this season when the team puts up more than 19.8 points.

-- Philadelphia is 3-3 against the spread and 3-3 overall when the team totals more than 337.8 yards.

-- The Eagles have eight giveaways this season, while the Saints have 13 takeaways.
+- This year, the Eagles have eight turnovers, five fewer than the Saints have takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Saints.